 Summary: It has recently been argued that the increasing conservatism of Western society is reflected in those entering social work.
 Pearson, however, has argued that social work recruits by their choice of occupation are politically deviant.
-In this paper motivational accounts of social work students and intending psychologists are examined in light of the emerging political trends.
 Social work students were more concerned with personal growth, and later in training with effecting social change, than the intending psychologist.
 An examination of motivational accounts revealed two groups of social work students.

 Urban renewal and the

 culture of conservatism: changing perceptions of the tower block and implications for

 contemporary renewal initiatives - Keith Jacobs, Tony Manzi, University of

 The article is divided into two parts.
 In the first part, we examine the emergence of the tower block phenomenon and summarize the cause of its subsequent decline.